 - Nutrients – B2, B3, B6, Vitamin A, C, D, iron, iodine, tyrosine, selenium, magnesium, zinc

 - Toxins – heavy metals, fluoride, pesticides, etc.

 - Stealth infections – such as an infection or overgrowth in the gut

 - Certain medications

-- Activity level, both too much or too little can be problematic
+- Activity level – both too much or too little can be problematic

 The focus NEEDS to be on the upstream imbalances causing the hormonal issues, not on treating the hormones themselves.

 This is why taking X supplement to boost a hormone is a poor long term approach — it is not addressing why the issue is there in the first place, meaning that the problem will continue to worsen over time and the supplement that initially worked will lose its potency over time.

-But it requires you to utilize a framework that helps you accurately gauge where you are currently at (based on the right data and an understanding of your current lifestyle, environment, and nutrition) in order to determine what needs to be fixed and in what order.
+But it requires you to utilize a framework that helps you accurately gauge where you are currently – based on the right data and an understanding of your lifestyle, environment, and nutrition – in order to determine what needs to be fixed, and in what order.